Kocal/vue-web-extension/examples/minimal/README.md

 # Project: Minimal

-This project has been generated with `vue init kocal/vue-web-extension minimal` command, following [minimal scenario](../../scenarios/minimal.json).
+This project has been generated with `vue init kocal/vue-web-extension .` command, following [minimal scenario](../../scenarios/minimal.json).